build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![Save embeddings in OpenSearch 3](images/opensearch-embeddings-3.jpg)

-## Step 6 - Deploy Real-Time Q&A API with LLM Contextual Support
+## Step 6 - Deploy Real-Time Q&A API With Llm Contextual Support

 Now that we have our text embeddings in the Vector Database powered by Amazon OpenSearch, let's dive into the next step.
 Here, we'll utilize the capabilities of the T5 Flan XXL Large Language Model (LLM) to provide real-time responses regarding our car manual.